Safecast/Safecast-Air/README.txt

-Temporary development repository for development of the safecast air prototype.
+Temporary repository for development of the safecast air prototype.